pauldotyu/azure-avdops-terraform/README.md

 # Build a new WVD Session Host using your new image

-  1. If you navigate to the `remoteapps` or `desktopapps` subdirectory, you'll find additional Terraform that you can use to build your WVD Workspace, Application Groups, and Host Pool.
-From there, you'll need to jump into the Azure Portal and build your session hosts.
-This is assuming you have all the underlying plumbing in place such as AD to domain join your session host VMs and Azure Networking to place the VMs into.
+  1. If you navigate to the https://github.com/pauldotyu/azure-avd-terraform repo, you'll find additional Terraform that you can use to build your WVD Workspace, Application Groups, Host Pool, and Session Hosts.

 # Troubleshooting Tips